 University: Central University of Himachal Pradesh

+Dharamshala is the land of natural beauty, diverse religions, and a mix of modernism.
+Today this place is the most sought after destination not only in Himachal but in whole North India.
+Dharamshala is blessed with many admired sightseeing places nearby.
 Dharamshala is a metropolitan enterprise city in the upper ranges of the Kangra Valley and is encompassed by thick coniferous backwoods comprising essentially of stately Deodar cedar trees.
-Suburbia incorporate McLeod Ganj, Bhagsunath, Dharamkot, Naddi, Forsyth Ganj, Kotwali Bazaar, Kaccheri Adda, Dari, Ramnagar, Sidhpur, and Sidhbari (where the Karmapa is based).
+Suburbia incorporates McLeod Ganj, Bhagsunath, Dharamkot, Naddi, Forsyth Ganj, Kotwali Bazaar, Kaccheri Adda, Dari, Ramnagar, Sidhpur, and Sidhbari (where the Karmapa is based).
 This place is additionally well known for its recently manufactured cricket arena which offers chances to the young of state to get ready for their future in the diversion.
 The town of McLeod Ganj, lying in the upper scopes, is known worldwide for the nearness of the Dalai Lama.
 On 29 April 1959, the fourteenth Dalai Lama (Tenzin Gyatso) built up the Tibetan outcast organization in the north Indian slope station of Mussoorie.
 In May 1960, the Central Tibetan Administration (CTA) was moved to Dharamshala.
 Dharamshala is the focal point of the Tibetan outcast world in India.
 Following the 1959 Tibetan uprising there was an inundation of Tibetan displaced people who pursued the fourteenth Dalai Lama.
 His quality and the Tibetan populace have made Dharamshala a prominent goal for Indian and remote visitors, including understudies examining Tibet.
 Dharamshala likewise has lovely tea patio nurseries and its tea, known as Dharamsala or Kangra tea, is exceptionally famous crosswise over India and whatever is left of the world.
 Generally known for Kangra green tea, Dharamshala now creates all teas including dark tea, green tea, oolong tea and white teas, notwithstanding the well known Kashmiri Kahwa and Masala Chai.